Long Beach Phu Quoc (Bai Truong): An Exciting Experience 2026

 Long Beach (Bai Truong) is near Duong Dong town – more developed with resorts and beach bars.
 Bai Dai is in the pristine North, home to luxury properties like Corona Resort & Casino Phu Quoc and Radisson Blu Resort – quieter and more exclusive.

-For the full island experience with casino, spa, and world-class dining all in one location, Corona Resort & Casino Phu Quoc is the premier choice in North Phu Quoc – just a short drive from the island’s best beaches.
+For the full island experience with casino, spa and world-class dining in one location, Corona Resort & Casino Phu Quoc combines everything in North Phu Quoc, a short drive from the island’s best beaches.
+We hope this guide has given you what you need to plan your trip to Vietnam’s Pearl Island.

-Visit Corona Resort & Casino Phu Quoc at casinocorona.vn to experience world-class gaming, luxury resort stays, and fine dining on the pristine shores of Bai Dai Beach.
+Visit Corona Resort & Casino Phu Quoc to experience world-class gaming, luxury resort stays and fine dining on the pristine shores of Bai Dai Beach.
+We look forward to welcoming you to the Pearl Island for a truly memorable experience!